karlnapf/shogun-wiki/GSoC_2016_project_large_gps.md

  * Applications

 ### Waypoints and initial work
  * Exact inference for (full) GP regression using Tensorflow (entrance task)
- * Variational inference for (full) GP binary classification using Tensorflow
+ * Variational inference for (full) GP binary classification using Tensorflow (KLCholeskyInferenceMethod, KLApproxDiagonalInferenceMethod, and KLCovarianceInferenceMethod)
- * Variational inference for sparse GP (regression & classification) using Tensorflow
+ * Variational inference for sparse GP (regression & classification) using Tensorflow  (FITCInferenceMethod and SparseVGInferenceMethod)
  * Make beautiful demos and benchmarks
  * Stochastic variational inference for sparse GP using Tensorflow (optional)